 Basically, just about anybody could be a candidate — even a qualified person who hasn’t (yet) investigated working for your company.
 That’s different than the definition of candidate in the past.
 However, the landscape has changed.
 Switching jobs or careers is easier in this digital, omnichannel era.
 Heck, you can even communicate with candidates via SMS.
 It’s all about meeting them where they’re at, in a way that “speaks to them and them alone.”

-Millennials, for example, are far more likely to seek employment at a company that aligns with goals and aspirations.
-Add that to the fact unemployment is low and competition for the best employees is fierce.
+Early career professionals, for example, are far more likely to seek employment at a company that aligns with goals and aspirations.
+Add that to the fact that we're currently experiencing a labor shortage in many industries.
 Modern recruitment isn’t just about finding ideal candidates, but also impressing and nurturing them.

 What Is an Applicant?